nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 7. The app should be resizable and can be enlarged to the maximum window width.
 8. There should be sample data in the app when the user opens the app for the first time.

-*{More to be added}*

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Property**: A property listing with mandatory attributes: Name, Property type, Address, Postal code, Deadline, and with optional attributes: Remarks, Status, Tags, Client name, Client contact, Client email, Client asking price
+* **Property**: A property listing with mandatory attributes: Name, Property type, Address, Postal code, Deadline, a set of Tags (containing 0 or more tags), and with optional attributes: Remarks, Status, Client name, Client contact, Client email, Client asking price
 * **Appointment**: An appointment listing with mandatory attributes: Name, Remarks, Date, Time

 --------------------------------------------------------------------------------------------------------------------